PaulaTeeuwen/Photo-Driven-Li-Extraction-Cages/README.md

    Well-converged minima were obtained (*1[a,b,c,d]_GFN2_converged.xyz*) and their energies were recorded for comparison (see *1[a,b,c,d]_output*)

 3) Basin-hopping global optimizations were performed on each of the four structures to explore configuraiont space.
 Thes calculations were performed using the GMIN program via the xtb interface.
 Both the GFN-FF and GFN2-xTB levels of theory were used.
 GMIN calculations at the GFN-FF level were followed by relaxations at the GFN2-xTB level of all found minima via the OPTIM interface to xtb.
-These searches did not locate any physically relevant lower energy minima.
-Input and output files for these calculations are not added to this repository.
+Input and output files for these calculations are not added to this repository as they did not lead to any physically relevant lower energy minima.

 ## 2. Investigation of the relative pyrrole-nitrogen positions
 1) Four diastereomers of 1a (1a_alpha, 1a_beta, 1a_gamma, 1a_delta) were created by moving one nitrogen around the pyrrole-ring starting from 1a.
 The five structures can be found in the repository as *1a[_type]_GFN2/1a[_type]_input.xyz*, where *_type* is either nothing, *_alpha*, *_beta*, *_gamma* or *_delta*.